johnnyiller/johnnyiller.github.io/_posts/2019-12-24-tis-the-season.markdown

 print(output)
 ```

 A codebase that passes around a bunch of loosely understood data-structures would quickly drive other developers crazy.
-This craziness could end in any number of ways, but I'd like to think named parameters helped the next developer looking at it avoid a lifetime of isolation and alcoholism after slowly losing ones mind.
+This craziness could end in any number of ways, but I'd like to think named parameters helped the next developer looking at it avoid a lifetime of isolation and alcoholism after slowly losing her mind.

 # Avoid long Regular expressions